HariniMajety/GraphicsFinal/README.md

 - Interactive executable demo runnable in a browser on Ubuntu, macOS, and Windows
 - Benchmark JSON and CSV artifacts for quantitative evaluation
-- Word-compatible written report at `report/final-report.rtf`
-- README with run instructions and grading context
-- Presentation outline and collaboration report template

-## Known Limitations

-- The current implementation does not include self-collision, tearing, or adaptive remeshing.
-- Collision response is geometric projection, not impulse-based contact mechanics.
-- The scene is optimized for clarity and portability rather than photorealistic rendering.
-- The solver is tuned for interactive educational demos, not high-accuracy offline simulation.

-## Submission Checklist

-- [x] Full source code
-- [x] README with run instructions
-- [x] Interactive demo suitable for screen capture
-- [x] Word-compatible writeup included
-- [x] Benchmark artifacts included
-- [ ] Optional screenshots or video capture added before submission
-- [ ] Collaboration report submitted by each team member if working in a pair
-- [ ] README statement added if all team members completed the course survey extra credit requirement

-## Extra Credit Survey Statement Placeholder
+## Extra Credit Survey Statement

-If you complete the instructor survey, add a sentence like this before submission:

-> On our honor, all team members completed the online course instructor survey.
+On our honor, both team members completed the online course instructor survey.